-Cash and Cash Equivalents, and Temporary Investments
+Cash and Cash Equivalents

 The ART considers all highly liquid investments purchased with a maturity of three months or less to be cash equivalents.
 Substantially all cash and cash equivalents are held in the trust department of a financial institution.
 The amount on deposit does not exceed the federally insured limit.
-As of December 31, 2015 all cash equivalents consist of bank deposits, bank certificates of deposit ("CDs") or money market funds which are invested in US Government Treasury obligations in accordance with the ART investment policy.
+As of December 31, 2016 all cash equivalents consist of bank deposits or money market funds which are invested in US Government Treasury obligations in accordance with the ART investment policy.